stuartellis/multiform/README.md

 # Multiform

 Example of a monorepo that includes Terraform with multiple stacks.
+Each stack is a Terraform root module.

 > /!\ EXPERIMENTAL: This project is under development.